jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 We can use one dataset to cut through another dataset, leaving us with only the information we want.
-In this case, we are going to clip our new buffer layer with the :kbd:`DistrictsSthnSul_32750` layer.
+In this case, we are going to clip our new buffer layer with the :kbd:`DistrictsSthnSul_32750` layer that you should have created in section 16.2.2 **Try yourself...
+Project the remaining layers**.
+(Note: You may have named it differently, such as :kbd:`Sul_sth_dist_32750`).

 Again, we move to the *Vector* menu, hover over the *Geoprocessing Tools*, and select *Clip*.